StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

 [Apache Cassandra](https://cassandra.apache.org){target=_blank} is a database system that's used in TheHive as the back-end database for storing and managing incident response data.

 !!! info "Single node configuration"
-    In this guide, we will configure Cassandra as a single node on your server, which is fine for running TheHive.
-If you ever need multiple nodes later for higher performance, redundancy, or failover, refer to [Set Up a Cluster on Linux Systems](deploying-a-cluster.md#step-1-install-and-configure-apache-cassandra) for detailed instructions.
+    In this guide, you will configure Cassandra as a single node on your server, which is fine for running TheHive.
+If you ever need multiple nodes later for higher performance, redundancy, or failover, refer to [Set Up a Cluster with Packages](deploying-a-cluster.md#step-1-install-and-configure-apache-cassandra) for detailed instructions.

 !!! note "Cassandra supported versions"
     TheHive is fully compatible with Cassandra version 4.1.x.